mathematiCode/job-listings-fem/README.md

 ## Overview

 I made this project to practice my budding React skills.
-I also used an Material UI for the drawer and used Framer motion (now Motion) for the animations.
+I used Material UI for the side drawer and used Framer motion (now Motion) for the animations.

 ### Screenshots